openwhisk-blog/openwhisk.blog/content/post/advocate/openwhisk-portable-serverless.md

 ![Naver](040.png)

-Currently Naver does not offer a cli to deploy actions, however I was told a cli is actually under development.
+Currently Naver does not offer a CLI to deploy actions, however I was told a CLI is actually under development.
 For now I deployed the chess action using their web interface.

 ![Naver Deploy](041.png)